rishb0/Linux-Essentials/Users-Groups-and-Permissions/Group-Management.md

 # **User Groups in Linux**

-In Linux, **groups** are used to manage user permissions and access to files, directories, and system resources.
+**Groups** are used to manage user permissions and access to files, directories, and system resources.
 A user can belong to multiple groups, and groups help in defining shared access privileges.